Tekken 5: Gameplay

-New to Tekken 5 is the hot system which affects the vulnerability of character while they attack.
+New to the features is the hot system which affects the vulnerability of character while they attack.
 For example, a move with jumping properties, such as a hop-kick, will be completely invulnerable during most of its animation time to all of an opponent's low attacks.
 It also retains its wall juggling concept from Tekken 4, but the element is effectively more difficult to abuse and easier to defend against.
-The home version is a collector's edition of sorts, as it includes the arcade versions of Tekken, Tekken 2, Tekken 3, and StarBlade.
 Tekken 5 also allows players to customize their fighter for the first time, allowing them to change the colors of their outfits, buy additional costumes, and equip them with items by using money gained from playing the Story, Survival, Time Attack, the side-story Devil Within, and Arcade Battle modes.

 The raised and lowered sections of floors featured in the Tekken 4 levels were removed for the fifth installment.
 This change made gameplay throughout each stage generally similar, aside from wall placements.
 In addition to removing the uneven nature of the Tekken 4 styled stages, the design team returned to the style of stages from previous games by having some stages without barriers by allowing them to be infinitely scrolling.
 For walled stages, the fights take place in fairly symmetrical boxes without any uneven walls.
 Floors could also crack after one of the characters hit it hard enough.
 Only one part of a stage can be cracked at a time, however.

 Other changes over the Tekken 4 design included the removal of the positional change techniques, bringing back traditional air combat and using a juggle system more akin to Tekken 3 as opposed to the 4th game's less juggle-friendly gameplay.

-The fighters were also forced to remain stationary prior to the round beginning.
+Devil Within

-The game also includes Devil Within mode.
-This is the fourth installment in the Tekken Force series (the first two instalments can be found in Tekken 3 and Tekken 4 respectively.
+The home version also includes Devil Within mode.
+This is the third installment and gameplay variant in the Tekken Force series (the first two instalments can be found in Tekken 3 and Tekken 4 respectively).
 Similar to Death by Degrees, 'Devil Within' focuses solely on one playable character, Jin Kazama, who can also transform into Devil Jin.
-This is a traditional platform game in which players must control Jin through a series of labyrinth style levels and entire enemy armies.
+This is a 3D beat 'em up game with platforming elements, in which players must control Jin through a series of labyrinthine levels and battle enemy armies.
 This mode features bosses, such as True Ogre from Tekken 3, who is not playable in Tekken 5.